w3c/wai-curricula/content/designer/navigation.md

 Students should be able to:

-* define blocks of repeated content, such as navigation bars or header contents, and define mechanisms to skip such blocks using at least one of the following:
+* define blocks of repeated content, such as navigation bars and header contents, and define mechanisms to skip such blocks using at least one of the following:
   * a link at the top of each page that goes directly to the main content area
   * a link at the beginning of a block of repeated content to go to the end of the block
   * links at the top of the page that go to each area of the content